eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 }
 ```

-The following would as well be ok:
+The following would also be ok:

 ```domainexample
 package bar {